amarks0/100-days-of-code/log.md

 **Today's Progress**: Family pet okay. :) Did freeCodeCamp for an hour and then off and on inbetween DBD matches (load times are loooong)

 **Thoughts**: 25% done!
 We in here!

+### Day 26: March 26, 2021

+**Today's Progress**: Tbh, did not get a full hour in today, but did complete some more freeCodeCamp challenges.

+**Thoughts**: I didn't do any of the bootcamp class first because I need to code out an exercise first...

+### Day 27: March 28, 2021

+**Today's Progress**: Completed a state section in the react bootcamp I'm in.
+It included building a simple app that had a button that generated a random number.
+If the number was a certain value, the button disappeared and other content took its place.

+**Thoughts**: Proud of myslef for actually doing this exercise without watching or coding along with the solution first.
+It's easy to say "Oh yea, thats simple.
+You just gotta do x then y..." and then just look at the solution without actually coding out the complete solution first.
+Gotta work those brain muscles first ;)